turbo-d/compilers-6083/README.md

 type to float type.
 Similar to the parser, the typechecker can generate a log or errors or warnings as it walks the ast, and again like the parser, you query these errors with a call to get_errors after the typechecker has completed its walk.
 - The unit test suite for the typechecker is also included in [typechecker.rs](./compiler/src/typechecker.rs).
+### code generation
+The LLVM IR code generation is performed by the CodeGen, which is an AstVisitor defined in [codegen.rs](./compiler/src/codegen.rs).
+The codegen makes heavy use of the [Inkwell](https://crates.io/crates/inkwell) crate, which is a safe Rust wrapper around the LLVM C API.
+The CodeGen type wraps up a
+Builder, Context, and Module type from Inkwell, which correlate to the same objects in the LLVM API.
+Throughout its walk of the ast, the codegen uses the Builder to build up a valid LLVM IR Module, including a main function definition, all the function definitions in the source file, all the global variables in the source file, all the string constants in the source file, as well as function declarations for all the functions defined externally in the runtime library.
+The codegen utilizes two symbol table instances.
+One for variables that maps identifier strings to a PointerValue type.
+A PointerValue is used to reference variable locations on the stack or in the global segment.
+The other is for procedures and maps identifier strings to FunctionValue types.
+*NOTE: The Inkwell library is still in v0.
+It was highly recommended as the best available option for Rust projects, and it ultimately did get the job done, but it was very difficult to use.
+Easily more than half of my time spent on this project was on the code gen phase.
+In hindsight I would have just generated
+LLVM IR myself and then wrapped up command line calls to LLVM opt and clang.
+But hey, that's part of the learning process.
 ## runtime
 The runtime directory contains the implementation of the language runtime library.
 The 9 functions defined in the language spec are implemented, as well as an addition function strcmp, used for testing equality of strings.
 These